28

 Private school - worthwhile/good idea for not rich people?

-Did you or someone you know go to public school, esp if the students' parents can't easily afford it?
+Did you or someone you know go to [edit public private, parent paid] school, esp if the students' parents can't easily afford it?
 Did their parents actually move to be closer to a prestigious school?
 Is it worth it for folks who aren't old boys/old girls and in general are neither new nor old money?
 Does it ever make sense to use the college fund to pay for secondary education?

 As others have said it isn't clear what region you're referring to, however, here's my perspective from going to private schools in the US.